BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==

+= 1.1.5 =
+change the url to buddyforms.com move the options to the new section addons

 = 1.1.4 =
 Fixed a issue with the checkbox form element.
 Props to Thomas for the detailed issue Report.